network-plane/dnsplane/SECURITY.md

 ## Supported Versions

-The current main is supported with fixes until an LTS version is release
+The current main is supported with fixes until an LTS version is released

 | Version | Supported          |
 | ------- | ------------------ |